For many people the hiking season ends when the snow starts to fly. But it…

-Note that the hike to Elbow Lake is ideal for families.
+The hike to Elbow Lake is ideal for families.
 And it makes a great first camping trip.
 You can knock it off in under an hour if you’re fast (not so if you include Rae Glacier) so it would combine well with the Ptarmigan Cirque hike if you wanted more exercise.

-Getting to Elbow Lake from the trailhead
+The hike from Elbow Lake from the trailhead

 It’s a popular hike to Elbow Lake – in part because it’s short.
 However it is a steep hike from the get-go, climbing 137 metres to the lake.
 The trail is on an old fire road through the forest.
 It’s very obvious and not that interesting until you reach the lake.

 Be sure to do a full circuit of Elbow Lake on foot as it’s very pretty from different angles.
 If you hike it in a counter-clockwise direction you’ll reach the junction with the Rae Glacier trail.
-Continue instead on a well-worn path to a river crossing of the Elbow on wooden planks.
+Continue on a well-worn path to a river crossing of the Elbow on wooden planks.
 Make your way along the western shore of the lake on a fire road, stopping to admire the blues of the lake and the pretty mountain backdrop.

 Keep an eye out for mountain bikers as the trail connects to a network of excellent biking trails in eastern Kananaskis Country so it’s a favourite.
 Horseback riding is also allowed.